LorenzoValente3/Deep-Learning-Models/README.md

 [[Code]](models_using_MNIST/VAE.ipynb) [[Paper]](https://arxiv.org/abs/1312.6114)

 ### DCGAN-MNIST
-Implementation of _Deep Convolutional Generative Adversarial Network_ with a custom training loop that aims at generating MNIST samples.
+Implementation of _Deep Convolutional Generative Adversarial Network_ (DCGAN) with a custom training loop that aims at generating MNIST samples.

 #### Model
 A GAN's *discriminator* is simply a classifier.
 It attempts to distinguish between actual data in the dataset and data created by the generator.